Koech161/personal-budget-tracker/README.md

                      - budgets
                      - categories
                      - expenses
-4. User can delete  user, income, budgets, categories and expenses by ID
+4. User can delete  user, income, budgets, categories and expenses by ID.
 5. A CLI is availablefor execcuting commands for adding, listing, deleting and updating.
+6. It has a database populated by the CLI.